Jared Spool: Current activities

 Spool spends time working with research teams, consults with organizations so they can better understand how to solve their design problems, and works with reporters and industry analysts on the state of design.
 In addition to being a speaker at more than 20 conferences every year, Spool presents almost weekly for various groups.

+Jared also runs a 24-week UX strategy program via the organization The Center Centre and offers a UX community called The Leaders of Awesomeness.
+He also shares resources and collaborates with other organizations frequently to evangelize principles of user research.

+Jared continues to advocate for UX as a practice and is quoted as saying, “The number one responsibility of UX leaders is to make their organization the world's foremost experts on their users and what their users need.”

 Spool also sits on the editorial board for Rosenfeld Media, a user experience publishing house.

 The Center Centre

 With the help of a successful Kickstarter campaign, in 2014, Jared co-founded the Center Centre, "a new, bricks-and-mortar user experience design school for adults," with Dr. Leslie Jensen-Inman.